SixArm/sixarm_css_holy_grail_layout_with_flexbox/README.md

 ## Header, Leader, Footer ##

+Our layout has these sections:

+  * header
+  * leader, which has first area, main area, last area
+  * footer

 The "header" and "footer" are the typical HTML5 tags.

 The "leader" is our naming convention for the middle area